rinapachkale/WAFMS-Project/README.md

 ![workbech](https://github.com/rinapachkale/WAFMS-Project-Blueprint/blob/master/MySQL%20WorkBench.png)

 Users can create as many local instances by clicking on plus sign as shown in the above window.
+To refer to the tutorial video, <u>[click here](https://www.youtube.com/watch?v=wALCw0F8e9M&t=196s)</u>

 There are two ways to create tables in a database: